AgnosPCB/documentation/docs/Inspection_workflow.md

 ## Inspection process

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kNLPq8qpwkw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A video always helps at this point.
-The sequence you need to follow to start the inspection process will be this:
+The inspection sequence you need to follow to start the inspection process will be this:

 - Turn on the **LED Panels** using the remote control (ON button).
 You can adjust the brightness with the UP and DOWN arrows.
-Set it to maximum if your warehouse lighting environment is dark.
-Set it to about 80% of its maximum brightness for daylight working conditions.
+Set it to maximum.
 - Turn on the **Sony** camera.
 Previously connected to the microcomputer and with the battery dummy already inserted.
 - Insert your user credentials and click on **SUBMIT**.
 If there was a previous REFERENCE image, it will be loaded.
 - Start your inspection process setting a **REFERENCE** image and then, taking photos of the circuits/ panels to be integrity checked.